dynatrace-extensions/dt-extensions-python-sdk/docs/index.rst

 Upload extension
 ^^^^^^^^^^^^^^^^

-Finally, we can upload the extension to the tenant using the :doc:`/cli/upload` command.
-It requires us to provide the tenant URL and an API token with the permission to upload extensions.
+Finally, we can upload the extension to the environment using the :doc:`/cli/upload` command.
+It requires us to provide the environment URL and an API token with the permission to upload extensions.
 This can be done via environment variables or command line arguments

 .. code:: bash

    $ dt-sdk upload
-   Uploading extension dist/custom_my-extension-0.0.1.zip to https://<your_tenant_url_here>/
+   Uploading extension dist/custom_my-extension-0.0.1.zip to https://<your_environment_url_here>/
    Extension upload successful!
-   Extension dist/custom_my-extension-0.0.1.zip uploaded to https://<your_tenant_url_here>/
+   Extension dist/custom_my-extension-0.0.1.zip uploaded to https://<your_environment_url_here>/

 Documentation
 -------------